 The following is a set of general guidelines for the English department's admissions process.
 It should be noted that while several areas are emphasized here, the Admissions Committee carefully examines the overall profile of each applicant, taking these and other aspects of the application into consideration:

-The Writing Sample: The writing sample is one of the most important portions of the application.
-Candidates should submit only one double-spaced, 15- to 20-page paper, in 12-point type with normal margins.
-The writing sample must be an example of critical writing (rather than creative writing) on a subject directly related to English.
-Applicants should not send longer papers with instructions to read an excerpt or excerpts, but should edit the sample themselves so that they submit only up to twenty pages.
-Candidates who know the field in which they expect to specialize should, when possible, submit a writing sample related to that field.
+The writing samples (one primary and one secondary) are highly significant parts of the application.
+Candidates should submit two double-spaced, 15-page papers of no more than 5,000 words each, in 12-point type, and with 1-inch margins.
+The writing samples must be examples of critical writing (rather than creative writing) on subjects directly related to English.
+Applicants should not send longer papers with instructions to read an excerpt or excerpts, but should edit the samples themselves so that they submit only fifteen pages for each paper.
+Candidates who know the field in which they expect to specialize should, when possible, submit a primary writing sample related to that field.

 Grades: While candidates' overall GPA is important, it is more important to have an average of no lower than A- in literature courses (and related courses).
 In addition, while we encourage applications from candidates in programs other than English, they must have both the requisite critical skills and a foundation in English literature for graduate work in English.
 Most of our successful candidates have some knowledge of all the major fields of English literary study and advanced knowledge of the field in which they intend to study.